JoshuaKGoldberg/create/packages/site/src/content/docs/engine/runtime/execution.md

    - If the Preset's Base defines a [`template`](../apis/creators#createbase-template), the repository will include a _generated from_ notice pointing to that template repository
 2. Add that new repository as the `origin` remote
 3. Force-push a single commit with the new repository contents to that origin

+### `"migrate"`

+This mode migrates an existing repository onto the provided template.
+As the production is run, the `create` engine will add in additional creations.
+This typically includes scripts that delete files from known no-longer-used pieces of tooling.